 - PLC strongly opposes the expansion of existing designation of “ecosystems” that give priority to predator recovery over livestock grazing.

-- In accordance with the best available science, PLC supports the delisting of the wolf and grizzly bear from the ESA so that control of these species may be turned over to the appropriate state authority.
+- In accordance with the best available science, PLC supports the delisting of species who have met their set recovery goals and returning management of the species to the appropriate state authority.

 Warm Water Fish Research